Chirag626/Hotel-Reservation-System/README.md

 Key technologies used include:

 Java: For building the application logic and user interface.

 JDBC (Java Database Connectivity): For connecting and executing SQL queries with the MySQL database.

-\nMySQL: The database management system storing reservation data.
+MySQL: The database management system storing reservation data.